NexaAI

 Text hint illustration

-Proposal 2: Text hint
+Proposal 1: Text specifications

 Offers additional context or clarification above the input field to help users understand what to enter.